KathrynShea/movie_saga/README.md

 # React-Redux with Sagas

-For this weekend challenge, you'll be building mindfulness application: an image carousel tagging app!
+For this weekend challenge you'll be building a mindfulness application: an image carousel tagging app!

 ## Database Setup